Beginner’s Guide to Fall Hiking Outfit for Women

 If you are hiking in colder temperatures, wear a vest!
 They are great at keeping you warm, but also letting your armpit breath.
 I highly recommend Uniqlo Ultra Light Down Vest – as the name indicates - is very lightweight and warm.
 When you don't need it, you can tuck it in the carrying pouch.
 Another great option is the Ultra Light Down Parka – I own two of them and I LOVE them.
 It's warm, ultra-lightweight, and packable.

-From my research, the Ultra Light Down Parka is comparable to the super popular Patagonia Nano Puff Parka but - some say - warmer and at a fraction of the price.
+From my research, the Ultra Light Down Parka is comparable to the super popular Patagonia Nano Puff Jacket but - some say - warmer and at a fraction of the price.

 Leggings